from-carpenters/Closecall/README.md

 # Closecall-
-A site that allows construction operative to raise health and safety issue on site for senior management to resolve
+A site that allows construction operatives to raise health and safety issue on site for senior management to resolve